ashokkrish/spatialEpisim/README.md

 **spatialEpisim** is an open-source platform-independent browser-based interface for tracking the spatial spread of infectious diseases (ex: COVID-19, Ebola, Measles etc.).

-Run the app on Shinyapp.io server by clicking <http://spatialepisim.shinyapps.io/spatialepisim>
+Run the app on Shinyapp.io server by clicking <http://spatialepisim.shinyapps.io/spatialepisim>.

-Alternatively you can send a pull request to download all the files in this repository and run the app by loading `global.R` and clicking `Run App`.
-Note that the ``spatialEpisim`` project is not on CRAN, just on github.
+To run the application locally you'll need a copy of the software.
+Download an archived version of the repository or a release (if available) from the GitHub web interface, or clone the repository using Git or your IDE tools, then run the app locally.
+To run the Shiny application follow whatever procedure is correct for your environment (in RStudio you may use the "Run App" button) after loading `global.R`.

+Note that the *spatialEpisim* project is not available on CRAN, Bioconductor, or r-forge: it is only distributed through GitHub.

 ## Key features